kwireman/OS---HW1/README.md

 # OS---HW1
-OS HW Assignment 1 - Prof. Guang
+OS HW Assignment 1 - Prof. Guan

 The commands provided by Prof. Guang worked in Ubuntu 21.1, installed on virtualbox: